FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 This code works best for low-speed signals as it samples once per column for the screen.
 This way, it can only sample signals as fast as the screen can process which sub-optimal for speed.

-#### 3.4.2 Function Generator
+#### 3.6.2 Function Generator

 The function generator state in the program works as another menu screen.
 The options in this menu are square, triangle, and sine waves as mentioned previously.

 ##### Square Wave

 This square wave generator is very limited in capability.
 The code for which can be found below.
+It was first developed as a stand-alone 'sub-project' which can be found [here](Sub_Projects/SquareWaveGen), and was then converted into a function to be called by the main program in the 'SquareWave' state.
 The X values are determined by a counter, which corresponds to the minimal oscilloscope plot code.
 The Y values are generated by simple 'if' statements.
-There was minimal customisability using this method as the Y values are basically hard-coded in.
+There is minimal customisability using this method as the signal is hard-coded in.
 However, the signal amplitude can be changed by the 'squareSigRange' global constant variable at the top of the main code.
 The signal is then produced by writing the current signal value to the digital to analogue converter.
 The simpleOscilloscope function is then called to read the voltage from 'ch1', assuming the D to A pin is connected to it.

     //Declare Timing Variables
         static uint32_t previousTime_us = 0; //Declares only once